vhdirk/cpcbm/README.md

 * Generic instructions

-Get the repository and libopencm3 in a folder.
+Get the repository in a folder (I call it "main folder" from now on), and get the library libopencm3 in "libopencm3" sub-folder.

-Install a gcc arm toolchain and make sure it's used to compile by setting the correct PATH to it.
+You should install a gcc arm toolchain and make sure it's used to compile by setting the correct PATH to it.
 Since the makefiles use GNU compiler tools and linux commands (e.g. "ls"), in order to compile on Windows environment something as MinGW or Cygwin should be used.
 In particular for Windows, download and install: